 Yes.
 It does sound petulant.
 I am sorry.

 She smiled, then tentatively touched his arm.
-He paused, looked down, but didn’t pull back as he had times before.
+He paused, looking down, but didn’t pull back as he had times before.
 So, she moved up beside him, resting a bit against his arm.

 “I don’t have to believe in you to understand you,” she said.
-“Or, at least, as well as I understand anyone, I guess.
-I’d say that those people who worship you are the ones who don’t understand you.
+“I’d say that those people who worship you are the ones who don’t understand you.
 They can’t get close to you, see who you really are.
 They’re to focused on the aura and the divinity.”

-He paused.
+He didn’t respond.

-“And,” she said, “I’m not different just because I don’t believe.
+“And,” she said, “I’m not different just because I don’t believe in you.
 There are a lot of people in the palace who don’t believe.
 Bluefingers, some of the serving girls who wear brown, other scribes.
-They serve you just as reverently.
+They serve you just as reverently as the priests.
 I’m just. . .well, I’m an irreverent type.
 I didn’t really listen to my father or the monks back home, either.
 Maybe that’s what you need.
-Someone who would be willing to look beyond the fact that you’re a God and just get to know you.”
+Someone who would be willing to look beyond your godhood and just get to know you.”

-He frowned, then nodded slowly.
-That is comforting.
+He nodded slowly.
+That is comforting, he wrote.
 Though, it is very strange to be a God who’s wife does not believe in him.

 She paused.
 Wife.
 Sometimes that was tough to remember, even still.
 “Well,” she said, “I should think it would do every man a little good to have a wife who isn’t as in awe of him as everyone else is.
 Somebody has to keep you humble.”

-Humility is, I believe, a little bit of an opposite of Godhood.
+Humility is, I believe, somewhat opposite of Godhood.

 “Like sweetness?” she asked.

 He chuckled.
 Yes, just like that.
-And, after that, he put the board down.
+He put the board down.
 Then, hesitantly--a little frightened--he put his arm around her shoulders, pulling her closer as they looked out the window at the lights of a city that remained colorful, even at night.

 #

 Bodies.
 Four of them.
-They all lay dead on the ground, blood an oddly dark color against the grass around them.
+They all lay dead on the ground, blood an oddly dark color against the grass.

-It was the day after their earlier visit to the D’Denir garden, meeting with the forgers.
-Sunlight streamed down, hot upon her head and neck, as Vivenna stood with the rest of the gawking crowd.
+It was the day after Vivenna’s visit to the D’Denir garden to meet with the forgers.
+She was back again.

+Sunlight streamed down, hot upon her head and neck, as she stood with the rest of the gawking crowd.
 The silent D’Denir stood in rows behind her, soldiers of stone who would never march, some of them missing arms to the elements.
 Only they had seen the four men get killed.

 People chatted and gawked, waiting for the city guard.
 Denth had brought Vivenna quickly, before the bodies could be cleared.
 He had done so at her request.